Ethiopia Gets Its First Female President

 Ethiopia's parliament has made Sahle-Work Zewde the country's first female president.
 And while the role is largely ceremonial, her appointment carries power in what it signifies.

 Sahle-Work, an experienced diplomat, is the first female head of state in Ethiopia's modern history.
 In June, U.N.
 Secretary-General António Guterres appointed Sahle-Work as special representative to the African Union and head of the U.N.
 Office to the African Union — the first woman in the role.
 She was previously director-general of the U.N.
-Office at Nairobi, and held a range of diplomatic posts, including Ethiopia's ambassador to France and Djibouti.
+Office at Nairobi and held a range of diplomatic posts, including Ethiopia's ambassador to France and Djibouti.

 .@SahleWorkZewde's been officially sworn in as the President of the Federal Democratic Republic of #Ethiopia.
 Since June 2018, she served as Head of @UNOAU_ & Special Representative of the Secretary-General to the #AfricanUnion. #UNOAU staff expressed gratitude & congratulations pic.twitter.com/hqQnew7it7— UN Office to the AU (@UNOAU_) October 25, 2018